Realmlist/UniversalVideoDownloader/README.md

 ## ⚙️ Requirements
 - 🐍 Python 3.11+
-- 🎵 FFmpeg (installed in Docker image)
+- 🎵 [FFmpeg](https://ffmpeg.org/) (installed in Docker image)
-> ⚠️ **Note:** You must provide your own reverse proxy (such as Nginx or Caddy) in front of this application to enable HTTPS and other production security features.
+> ⚠️ **Note:** You must provide your own reverse proxy (such as [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), [Traefik](https://doc.traefik.io/traefik/), [Caddy](https://caddyserver.com/docs/quick-starts/reverse-proxy), and many more) in front of this application to enable HTTPS and other production security features.
 This app does not handle HTTPS or advanced security by itself.

 ## 🚀 Quick Start (Docker)